Lecture

 number = 123 # Integer output formatted = "number: {:d}".format(number) print(formatted) # "number: 123"

-If you omit d, Python will automatically use the appropriate format based on the type of the value.
+If you omit d, Python will automatically apply the appropriate format based on the value's data type.

 Automatic type specification formatting example